 Climbing a mountain on two wheels is one of the most fulfilling and rewarding things you can experience on a bike.
 Every year the mountain roads of the French Alps become a giant playground for thousands of cyclists from all over the world.
 Some riders will race up the climbs, trying to set personal bests and challenges for the King or Queen of the mountains spot.
 On the other hand, some prefer to shift down a few gears, taking their time to admire the stunning scenery.
 Therefore, we have designed our “Classic Climbs of the French Alps” tour to cater to riders of all abilities in the hope that everyone can enjoy it.

-Your rides will include many of the famous mountain climbs that have featured in the Tour de France, Alpe D’Huez, Cormet de Roselend, Col du Galibier, Col du Telegraphe and the Lacets de Montvernier just to give you some examples.
-Consequently, riders will have the opportunity to encounter a different daily challenge on the twisting roads that advance up these renowned mountains.
-Your week will involve approximately 650km of riding, coupled with 14,500 meters of ascent and descent, all in area’s of outstanding beauty.
+Our itinerary will include many of the famous mountain climbs that have featured within the Tour de France, legendary climbs like Alpe d’Huez, Cormet de Roselend, Col du Galibier, Col du Telegraphe, and the Col de la Madeleine.
+Each day riders will experience a new challenge on the twisting roads that advance up these renowned mountains.
+The week will involve approximately 650km of riding, coupled with 14,500 meters of ascents and descents, all in areas of outstanding beauty.

 FULLY SUPPORTED RIDES

 Whilst out on the road riders will be accompanied by knowledgeable guides who not only know all the best rides in the French Alps but love sharing them with like-minded cyclists.
 They are also there to ensuring each day is full of fun and most of all safe.

 A support vehicle will carry energy bars, freshwater, and energy drinks to help keep rider’s performance levels to their maximum.
 This vehicle will also carry a range of spare parts and tools to assist with any minor mechanical problems.

 DAY 1 – Meet at Geneva Airport, transfer to Meribel, Assemble Bikes